-Additionally, educating your employees on how to spot and respond to an attack is key.
+Additionally, educating your employees on how to spot and respond to an attack is key to securing your sensitive data.
 Most often, employees don’t recognize that their actions can be a compliance risk.
 You need to increase cybersecurity awareness among your team and educate them on the best security practices to prevent socially engineered attacks.
 Especially, when dealing with unexpected emails, potentially phishing or fraudulent, your employees can be more skeptical and safer.
 So, train your employees to generate strong passwords, encrypt data and identify any malware.

 Cyber-attacks are expected to become even more rampant in the coming years.
 It is almost impossible to prevent attackers from targeting your data.
 The goal is to prevent mere attempts from turning into a ruinously high data breach.